 But if you look at the fine print, they say it's actually from 1.5 degrees to 4.5 degrees.
 That's a huge range.
 There's a factor of three between those estimates, and that's just a 66% confidence interval...
-They actually think there's a one in six chance it's more than 4.5 degrees.
-So I think there's a very serious chance that if it doubled, it's more than 4.5 degrees, but also there's uncertainty about how many doublings will happen.
-It could easily be the case that humanity doubles the CO2 levels twice, in which case, if we also got unlucky on the sensitivity, there could be nine degrees of warming. … And so I think there's a lack of really looking into that, so I'm actually a lot more worried about it than I was before I started looking into this.
+They actually think there's a one in six chance it's more than 4.5 degrees...
+I'm actually a lot more worried about it than I was before I started looking into this.

 Even assuming that we stay within 2C of first order warming (which we're not on track to do) then >4.5C of warming has a 17% probability.
 Given that we are neither on track for 2C of first-order, and because the >4C knock-on risk is so high, then I think Will's language of 'a small but significant risk' of >4C warming does not represent the issue accurately.

-3. In the 80,000 Hours Podcast Episode 50, Robert Wiblin is surprised by the impact of climate change on food production.
+3. The 80,000 Hours Podcast Episode 50 has a brief discussion of the impact of climate change on food production.